Water supply and sanitation in Brazil: Tariffs

 Tariff structure and subsidies.
 In most parts of Brazil a low social tariff applies to the first block of consumption.
 In some cases a minimum consumption fee applies to all residential connections, and sometimes to commercial and institutional connections.
 Such subsidies benefit many who are not poor.
 However, some State Water Companies have improved the targeting of their social tariffs by using the cadastres established for the Bolsa Familia Conditional Cash Transfer program.
 This is the case in Paraná (SANEPAR), Pernambuco (COMPESA) and Bahia (EMBASA).
 In these cases the social tariff is limited to about 10% of the company's customers.

 Other utilities have introduced direct cash payments to needy families to help them pay their water bills.
-For example, the city of Brasilia has introduced such a scheme.
+For example, the city of Brasília has introduced such a scheme.
 The Federal District pays the water utility an amount equivalent to the water and sewerage bills of poor families consuming less than 10 cubic meters per month.
 The State Water Company in Goiais has introduced a similar program.
 In each case, about 20,000 families benefit from the program.
 However, not many municipalities in Brazil have the institutional capacity to administer such a targeted subsidy scheme.

 Change in tariffs over time.
 Tariffs in most cities increased moderately in the 2002-2005 period net of inflation.
 According to the SNIS the average urban water tariff increased by 57% and the average sanitation tariff increased by 54% in nominal value prices, while inflation stood at 40%, thus resulting in a moderate increase in real prices.